bioteam/sLAM/README.md

 ## Operating Notes

-* Reducing the size of the input text with *-t* can eliminate OOM errors on the RTX 500.
+* Reducing the size of the input text with *-t* can eliminate OOM errors on the RTX 5000.
 * Reducing the size of the embedding with *--d_model* significantly reduces training time, e.g. from 20ms/step to 5ms/step
+* *context_size* should be related to chunk size, which averages about 38 tokens for the cc_news data
+* Reducing *context_size* reduces time per step but also reduces accuracy, so more training may be required

-### Installing Tensorflow using a container at TACC
+### Using Tensorflow from a container at TACC

 Run an interactive job using `srun` or `idev` to download a container made by NVIDIA.